quentinwendegass/Simple-Scroll-Animation/README.md

 ### Extra
-Unit and the start/end points can be set through an setter on the animation object which returns it self.
+Unit and the start/end points can also be set with a setter function that supports chaining.

 ```javascript
 Scroll.opacity("element")